 - If the review shows up a need for policy development involving further research or public consultation, the Panel will decide the review on its facts setting the narrowest precedent possible.
 The Panel may separately invite ASIC to undertake the policy development.

-- The Panel’s Rules for Proceedings set out the documents which an applicant needs to lodge.9
+- The Panel’s Procedural Rules set out the documents which an applicant needs to lodge.9

 - In general, the material needed to review an ASIC decision should be contained in the application to ASIC, other submissions received by ASIC and ASIC’s decision (and reasons if any).
 However, the review application should state the reasons why the Panel should substitute a different decision (or give a direction that will lead to ASIC making a fresh decision in a different way).

 - While a procedural irregularity with ASIC’s decision-making may support a decision by the Panel to conduct proceedings,10 it is not grounds for coming to a different conclusion because the Panel proceeding rectifies the procedural irregularity.11

 - The review application should identify relevant facts that may have changed12 or are in dispute.

 - Lengthy or voluminous documentation should be summarised or cross-referenced to the relevant parts.

 - Generally, the Panel will issue a media release stating that it received an application to review an ASIC decision if (or when) the need for the relief is not commercially sensitive.